What happens in a standard consultation

 I need to know if your horse has any behavioural issues that may jeopardise my safety whilst I am working with it.
 If your horse is frightened of having it’s feet trimmed, I need to ensure that I am safe to pick its feet up and trim them (I can recommend some very good equine behaviourists if this is the case).

 I am more than happy to work with you if you have young or inexperienced horses, although I cannot always guarantee that they will be trimmed all-round at every visit.

 If your horse has known health issues such as arthritis/ stifle/ hock problems etc. Please make me aware so that I can adjust my trimming holds and style accordingly.

-If you know horse is dangerous and liable to kick, please ensure that you make appropriate arrangements with your vet to have the horse suitably sedated before I start to trim.
+If you know your horse is dangerous or liable to kick, please ensure that you make appropriate arrangements with your vet to have the horse suitably sedated before I start to trim.
 I reserve the right to refuse to trim a horse if I deem it unsafe to do so (full consultation charge will still apply).

 Equine Podiatry Services

 You can get in touch with me via the contact form on the homepage, or via the following:

 I currently cover Warwickshire, Worcestershire, Leicestershire, Oxfordshire, Buckinghamshire, Northamptonshire and Derbyshire.
 Alternatively clients can visit me at my yard.